 A noticeable trough or line can form at the junction between the lower eyelid and cheek.
 Patients with either hollowness in the lower lids, or fat bags in the lower lids, can have this condition.
 Lower lid blepharoplasty is often the best way to correct this problem, but fillers can camouflage this by filling in the area so that there is a smooth transition from the lid-to-cheek region.
 Dr. Tong uses a HA filler specifically designed for filling delicate areas.

 If you have mild jowling, the appearance of the jowls can be camouflaged by placing soft tissue fillers along the jaw line, directly in front of the jowls.
 This area is called the pre-jowl sulcus.
 A volumizing HA filler (e.g. Perlane®, JUVÉDERM®) or CaHa filler (e.g. RADIESSE®) is typically used with good results.
 Patients with moderate or severe degrees of jowling will likely require a facelift or extended neck lift in order to obtain optimal results in jowl correction.

-Acne scars can be treated a number of ways, including fractionated laser therapy, surgical dermabrasion, and soft tissue fillers.
-Soft tissue fillers are commonly used in conjunction with the other modalities mentioned.
+Acne scars can be treated with soft tissue fillers.
 Dr. Tong uses a special technique called subcision to first release the scarred tissues, followed by injection of a volumizing HA filler (e.g. Perlane®, JUVÉDERM®), CaHa filler (e.g. RADIESSE®), or PRFM filler (e.g. Selphyl®).